Coral in non-tropical regions: Japan

-In much the same way, corals in Japan are fleeing northwards, according to a recent study conducted by Hiroyo Yamana of the Centre for Global Environmental Research in Tsukuba, Japan; which tracked the movement of corals at 14 km per year.
+Corals in Japan are fleeing northwards, according to a recent study conducted by Hiroyo Yamana of the Centre for Global Environmental Research in Tsukuba, Japan.
+He tracked the movement of corals at 14 km per year.
 Compared to the average rate of expansion for land-dwelling plants and animals, which is 1 km per year, this is a relatively fast migration, one that would not even be seen in geological time.
 Of the nine different coral types which Yamano and his team had determined the location of colonies, they discovered that four had moved polewards over the past 100 years, and five had remained stable.
-Yamano notes, however, that the four which moved had been identified as "vulnerable" or "near threatened" by the International Union for Conservation of Nature since 1998.
+Yamano noted that the four which moved had been identified as "vulnerable" or "near threatened" by the International Union for Conservation of Nature since 1998.
 The speed of their migration is perhaps due to the poleward movement of ocean currents which run along the east coasts of Japan, and which have the capacity to carry coral polyps to "newly suitable areas for colonies or reefs."

+Previously less common species are thought to be becoming more common, and corals are replacing seagrasses in some areas.